jad-tab/jad-tab.github.io/_posts/2020-03-04-Polynomial_Optimization1.md

 Studying polynomials outside the realms of abstract algebra or numerical approximation methods seemed like an unpopular opinion for a very long time.
 After all, why would anyone bother with the study of polynomials when many models in physics or biology use more sophisticated weapons, and when numerical methods allow us to compute whatever we want with arbitrary precision.

 But what if polynomials had more to them than just that ?
-What if they could be of use in some practical problems, like finding the side of a triangle:
+What if they could be of use in some practical problems, in machine learning ?
+Or at least, problems like finding the sides of a room, given the distance of a person to its three vertices:

 ![alt]({{ site.url }}{{ site.baseurl }}/figures3/triangle.png)